sudeeptm/feeds.fun/README.md

 LLM tag processors are the primary source of tags for Feeds Fun.

-Currently, we support two API providers: OpenAI (ChatGPT) and Google (Gemini).
-In the future, there will be more, including self-hosted.
+Currently, we support three API providers: OpenAI (ChatGPT), Google (Gemini), and a local OpenAI-compatible endpoint (for example, Ollama).

 By default, LLM processors will skip feeds from default collections and use user API keys to process their news.